Military dictatorship in Nigeria: Military regimes

 Major General Johnson Aguiyi-Ironsi was made the Head of the Federal Military Government of Nigeria, serving for six months before being overthrown and assassinated in the 1966 Nigerian counter-coup.

 Aguiyi-Ironsi was succeeded by General Yakubu Gowon, who established a Supreme Military Council.
 Gowon held power until July 1975, when he was overthrown in another coup.

 Brigadier (later General) Murtala Mohammed succeeded Gowon.
 Months later, in February 1976, Mohammed was assassinated by Buka Suka Dimka and others in a violent coup attempt.
 The plotters failed to kill Olusẹgun Ọbasanjọ, who then succeeded Murtala Mohammed as the head of state.
-The Supreme Military Council was formally dissolved when Ọbasanjọ handed power to the elected Shehu Shagari, ending the military regime and establishing a Nigerian Second Republic.
+The Supreme Military Council was formally dissolved when Ọbasanjọ handed power to the elected Shehu Shagari in 1979, ending the military regime and establishing a Nigerian Second Republic.

 The Second Republic was overthrown in the 1983 Nigerian coup d'état and was succeeded by Muhammadu Buhari, who established a new Supreme Military Council of Nigeria as Head of State and Commander-in-Chief of the Armed Forces.
 Buhari ruled for two years, until the 1985 Nigerian coup d'état, when he was overthrown by General Ibrahim Babangida.

 General Ibrahim Babangida was promulgated as the President and Commander-in-Chief of the Armed Forces and established the Armed Forces Ruling Council.
-His rule was the longest serving peaceful administration typified as the military off dictatorship of the 20th century.
-Babangida promised a return of democracy when he seized power, but he ruled Nigeria for eight years, when he temporarily handed power to an interim head of state, Ernest Shonekan, in August 1993.
+His rule was the second longest serving military dictatorship.
+Babangida promised a return of democracy when he seized power, but later ruled Nigeria for eight years, when he temporarily handed power to an interim head of state, Ernest Shonekan, in August 1993.

 In 1993, General Sani Abacha overthrew the Interim National Government and appointed himself Chairman of the Provisional Ruling Council of Nigeria.

 Transition to democracy

-After Abacha's death in 1998, General Abdulsalami Abubakar took over and ruled until Olusẹgun Ọbasanjọ again became head of state (via the 1999 presidential election), ending the junta and establishing the Fourth Nigerian Republic.
+After Abacha's death in 1998, General Abdulsalami Abubakar took over and ruled until Olusẹgun Ọbasanjọ again assumed power as a democratically elected president (via the 1999 presidential election), ending the junta and establishing the Fourth Nigerian Republic.